AlisaLC/PaperDenoiser/README.md

 The models were quick to reconstruct dark areas but lacked the delicacy in close small dark dots like in letters (پ ش چ).
 Then a weighted MAE biased towards both black and white colors were used to fix this problem.
 Finally the training ended with normal MAE as the loss to balance the colors.
+## Web UI
+A simple web UI with `bootstrap` is in static files.
+After running `flask.ipynb` notebook, we can upload an image and download the denoised image in the browser.
+When paired with `ngrok` we can demo the models without physical access to the server with the GPU.